ChrisDeFreitas/Appointment-AppServer/README.md

 ===
 - start and end times are stored as UNIX timestamps (number of seconds since Jan 1/1970)
 - start and end times are exchanged with the client as MySQL date strings (YYYY-MM-DD HH:MM)
-- the application will accept dates compatible with PHP's strtotime function, see http://php.net/manual/en/datetime.formats.compound.php
+- the application will accept dates compatible with PHP's strtotime(), see http://php.net/manual/en/datetime.formats.compound.php
 - SQLite's datetime() will convert timestamps to a MySQL data string format
 - SQLite's strftime() will convert from a string date to UNIX timestamp
 - SQL example of date conversions:
-select starttime, datetime(starttime, 'unixepoch'), strftime('%s',	datetime(starttime, 'unixepoch')) from appts
+SELECT starttime, datetime(starttime, 'unixepoch'), strftime('%s',	datetime(starttime, 'unixepoch')) FROM appts

 API Endpoints